mshadloo/Neural-Machine-Translation-with-Attention/README.md

   * The encoder goes through T_x time steps (T_x: maximum length of the input sequence).
 * Decoder: a RNN (LSTM, GRU)
    * The decoder goes through T_y time steps (T_y: maximum length of the output sequence).
+* The attention mechanism computes the context variable  𝑐𝑜𝑛𝑡𝑒𝑥𝑡⟨𝑡⟩  for each timestep in the output ( 𝑡=1,…,𝑇𝑦 ).